Software as a Service, otherwise known as SaaS, is one of the fastest growing business models as it attracts new entrepreneurs and wily veterans.

 A normal day-to-day consumer would pay for this product out of pocket.
 Low-touch SaaS relies on smart and efficient marketing more than direct sales.

 The company also offers a free version of the software so people can become users before paying.
 Once the user outgrows the free version they upgrade to the paid version.

 High-touch SaaS companies do everything the opposite way a low-touch SaaS company would do it.

 Rather than sending a potential customer to a website in order to be pulled in with a free trial, direct sales are often made with large companies that want to and can pay a lot of money for the service.

 Sometimes the company will use the software to manage a process or they provide the software to an existing user base (their employees).

-Since high-touch SaaS companies deal with enterprise level potential customers, the specific needs of each potential customer need to be met.
+Since high-touch SaaS companies deal with enterprise-level potential customers, the specific needs of each potential customer need to be met.
 If you happen to manage an enterprise, BlueTree provides enterprise SEO services that will increase your organic traffic.